llamaxyz/llama/docs/src/src/collector/VertexCollector.sol/contract.VertexCollector.md

 ### receive

-Function for Vertex Collector to receive ETH
+Function for Vertex Account to receive ETH

 ```solidity